 Rock Cut State Park

 Take a short road trip an hour-and-a-half southwest of Chicago to explore land that was once home to Native American tribes.
 It has 13 miles of well-marked walking trails that cut down and around rugged rock formations.
-The trails jag in and out of canyons and are not stroller friendly, however if you have older kids they're worth the trek, if not only for the beautiful waterfalls that dot the way.
+The trails jag in and out of canyons and are not stroller friendly.
+However if you have older kids they're worth the trek, even if only for the beautiful waterfalls that dot the way.
 If you have a stroller, stick to the one-mile sidewalk that surrounds the observation desk behind Starved Rock Lodge, the park's onsite family friendly hotel.

 Located at 2668 E. 875th Rd. in Oglesby (815-667-4726 or starvedrockstatepark.org).
 Admission is free.